abdelrahman12gadallah/syntiment_analysis/README.md

 ---

 ## Project Overview
-The goal of this project is to process a dataset of Amazon reviews, clean the text, and train deep learning models to predict sentiment.
-The project also demonstrates data preprocessing,EDA & Visualization,and model evaluation using metrics like accuracy and classification reports.
+The goal of this project is to process a dataset of Amazon reviews, clean the text, and train nlp and deep learning models to predict sentiment.
+The project also demonstrates data preprocessing ,and model evaluation using metrics like accuracy and classification reports.

 ---